-On behalf of the Accounting Influencers Broadcast Network, this is the “Best Practice in Accounting” show, going live every Thursday.
-For our regular listeners, the original name Accounting Influencers has now moved from ‘one show with 6 episodes a week’ to ‘five shows a week, 1 episode a day’.
-In this show, we focus on upskilling the accountants, bookkeepers, CPAs and commercially focused fintech vendors to better handle key challenges in their professional role like client service, closing deals, negotiating, pricing, hiring, reputation and differentiation.
-It’s all about developing yourself and your practice with real life examples, stories and case studies of what really works.
+This is the “Best Practice in Accounting” show on behalf of the Accounting Influencers Broadcast Network.
+In this show, we focus on upskilling the accountants, bookkeepers, CPAs and commercially focused fintech vendors to better handle key challenges in their professional roles like client service, closing deals, negotiating, pricing, hiring, reputation and differentiation.
+It’s all about developing yourself and your practice with real-life examples, stories and case studies of what works.

 Key takeaways from this episode include: